ACA500 Plus Enclousure/Case Amiga

 3. A1200 CPU card connector

 The A1200-compatible clockport can be used for expansions that were initially designed for the clockport of the A1200, for example Catweasel MK2, Delfina or RapidRoad.
 Please note that some drivers may require patching in order to work on a non-A1200 computer.
 Contact the vendor of your A1200 expansion to find out if they provide such a driver.
 The fast 16-bit local expansion port is reserved for our network expansion X-Surf-500.
 The A1200 CPU card connector is meant for further CPU and RAM upgrades.
 It is guaranteed to work with our ACA1220, ACA1221(ec, lc), ACA1232, ACA1233(n) and ACA1234 models.
 Our older ACA1230 accelerators are not supported.
 We will therefore only answer support questions about ACA1220, ACA1221(ec, lc), ACA1232, ACA1233(n) and ACA1234 accelerators.
-The same applies to old Blizzard accelerators by Phase 5: IComp have done thier best to make them work, but there are limits to what we can do.
+The same applies to old Blizzard accelerators by Phase 5: IComp have done their best to make them work, but there are limits to what we can do.
 Please keep in mind that the A500 is a 16-bit architecture, and the Blizzard accelerators have been developed for the 32-bit architecture of the A1200.
-Another new feature of the ACA500plus is it's capability to make use of a rel time clock (RTC) that an A1200 accelerator provides.
+Another new feature of the ACA500plus is it's capability to make use of a real time clock (RTC) that an A1200 accelerator provides.
 This keeps the clock port of the ACA500plus free for other uses.
 Further, an RTC that is located on the trapdoor expansion of your A500 can be used.
 This kind of flexibility was not available on the predecessor ACA500.
 With all these expansions, certain software may be incompatible.
 However, this is not a reason to unplug the ACA500plus, as it features an advanced cloaking mode that lets you downgrade the computer to standard memory configurations with minimal expansions (like Action Replay) or even no expansions at all, your choice of Kickstart ROM, running at the original 7MHz speed.
 Even if your computer does not have an internal 512k trapdoor memory expansion, the ACA500plus can not only add this, but even emulate the cycle-exact speed of the internal expansion with the same slow-down effects that an internal memory expansion has.
 In other words: There is no reason to unplug the ACA500plus at any time.
 Package includes:

 • ACA500plus with DisMo, 68HC000, 8MB RAM, 8MB Flash